 Policy Leader - Policy Leeds

 I continue to work with PHE on obesity-related actions and policy, and am currently working with PHE on research examining the impact of the coronavirus (COVID-19) pandemic on people living with obesity and weight management service provision which has provided evidence for a rapid evidence report.
+Read more about the rapid evidence report on weight management services during the COVID-19 pandemic.
 This research will continue to gather insights to inform policy and guidelines as the UK recovers from the pandemic.
 I am currently leading a project with PHE to develop training for healthcare professionals relating to health, wellbeing and obesity, and I am also leading the evaluation of the effectiveness of the NHS 12-week Better Health app.
 I have also worked with Public Health Scotland (PHS) on obesity-related and health inequalities work, and currently work with PHS on weight stigma education for health professionals.

 Through research and advocacy I contribute internationally and nationally to obesity agendas through work with policymakers, health organisations and charities.
-I have published widely in high impact, peer reviewed journals including the Lancet and Nature outlets, such as recent studies identifying stigma in the framing of obesity in national public health and healthcare policy, as well as media portrayal.
+I have published widely in high impact, peer reviewed journals including the Lancet and Nature outlets, such as recent studies identifying stigma in the framing of obesity in national public health and healthcare policy, as well as the depiction of obesity in the UK press.
 I have recently published a Joint International Consensus Statement to end weight stigma highlighting a need to inform healthcare professionals, policymakers and the public.